-A few months ago, I made a startling realizations: I’m getting older.
+A few months ago, I made a startling realization: I’m getting older.

-Yes, it is unfortunate (but inevitable) that I will be finding imperfections concerning my body more frequently for a while, and I’m also learning how ill-prepared I am.
-The realization I pointed out earlier started out innocently enough when I found a gaping hole in my tooth.
+This realization started out innocently enough when I found a gaping hole in my tooth.
 I was lucky enough to avoid things like braces and frequent visits to the dentist as a kid, but that luck has clearly run out.

 Scared and confused (because I haven’t been to a doctor in years), I called up several dentist practices nearby to set up an appointment.

-“What is your insurance plan?” they all would ask.
+“What is your insurance plan?” they all asked.

 “Oh, I don’t have one.”
 I would reply.

-I learned the hard way that having the right insurance is instrumental to getting premium care for anything, especially dentistry.
+I learned the hard way that having the right insurance is instrumental to getting premium care for anything, especially dentistry (so it seems).
 Luckily, I work in the mental health field, so I now have great insurance that stretches from medical to dentistry.

 Here are the 6 most common objections and easy answers to those objections: